CometClient/.github/profile/README.md

   - 🛠️ website: [click here](https://github.com/CometClient/website)
   - ☄️ backend (js): [click here](https://github.com/CometClient/backend)

-**We are aware you can't see these repositories as of March 20th, 2024.**
+**We are aware you can't see these repositories: this is due to us being in development.**

 ## 🧱 Credits